• Recipes

 • With pineapple - for a sweet and fruity twist, cook 1 cup chopped pineapple after removing the rice from the pan and before cooking the vegetables.
 When the pineapple is slightly caramelized on the edges, transfer it to a plate, then cook the vegetables.

-• Protein Options - turn your vegan fried rice into a full meal.
+• Protein options - turn your vegan fried rice into a full meal.
 Here are a few ideas:

 • Tofu - add cubed super- or extra-firm tofu when the veggies are added.

 • Soy curls - first, rehydrate in broth; squeeze out the excess, then sauté after moving the rice to a plate and before adding the vegetables.
-Click here to learn more about soy curls.

 Can I use freshly cooked rice?